JavaZakariae/Linux-commands/learningbash.md

    ### Command Substitution
    The syntax of command substitution is: `$(unix command)`.
    Example : `a=$(ls)`, the variable `a` will contain the output of the `ls` command.

+   ### pushd and popd
+   - The functions pushd and popd implement a stack of directories that enable you to move to another directory temporarily and have the shell remember where you were.